 - Learning: A common misconception about the IT industry is that everyone can work alone and on their own.
 Like a database or a system itself, there needs to be mutual understanding and close connections with each component of its structure.
 Learn to be resourceful and figure out how to connect best with your position and tasks, the people you work with, and anything else you might encounter.

 Why Careers in Linux May Be the Holy Grail

 The demand for Linux professionals is increasing with every day that passes.
 Professionals are well-positioned in the market as Linux-based operating systems are continuously being used in bulk by physical servers and virtual machines.
 As Red Hat Enterprise Linux is becoming the world’s leading Linux platform, companies are more than willing to pay top dollar in the search for qualified professionals.

 As Linux has established its identity as a good competitor in the IT industry, being a professional specializing in Linux can bring more than just a high salary, but good experience.
 The more experience that you have with technology, especially if you have the skills mentioned, Linux might just be the perfect entryway for you and your journey through IT.

 Whether you’re new to IT or have been a professional beforehand, there are specifics that you must need to know with Linux.
 Yellow Tail Tech has built the most comprehensive program with courses that can train you to become a professional, all to help you break into the industry and get a high-paying job.

-If you’re willing to put in the hard work and commit to our programs at Yellow Tail Tech, go ahead and schedule a career strategy session with us now to see if being a Linux professional fits you and your objectives.
+If you’re willing to put in the hard work and commit to our programs at Yellow Tail Tech, go ahead and book a 10-minute intro call with our Enrollment Advisor now to see if being a Linux professional fits you and your objectives.